FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 This mode often takes a bit of time to complete because the app on the Apple TV is polling the OAuth server.
 We won't go over this mode in detail because our [OAuth Device Authorization article](/learn/expert-advice/oauth/oauth-device-authorization/) covers this mode.

-### Which mode is right for you?

-Are you building service to service communication?

-Y Machine-to-machine authorization

-N Are you trying to let a user login from a separate device

-Y Device login and registration

-N Are you building a platform and want to allow other developers to ask for permissions to make calls on your platform

-Y first party stuff

-N Do you have a user store already and need access to a third party service on their behalf?

-Y Third-party service authorization

-N Are you selling to enterprise customers

-Y enterprise federation

-N Are you trying to avoid storing password credentials locally?

-Y third party federation

-N local login

 ## Grants